 The NHSO’s Harmony Fellowships provide opportunities across the musical, administrative, and board levels for traditionally underrepresented groups in the classical music industry.
-The Fellowship program launched in 2017 with the orchestra’s flagship Fellowship for Underrepresented Musicians and has grown to include Fellowships for Administrators and Board Directors.Musician Fellowship Administration Fellowship Board of Directors Fellowship
+The Fellowship program launched in 2017 with the orchestra’s flagship Fellowship for Underrepresented Musicians and has grown to include Fellowships for Conductors, Administrators, and Board Directors.Musician Fellowship Conducting Fellowship Administration Fellowship Board of Directors Fellowship

 The New Haven Symphony Orchestra seeks an emerging arts administration fellow that will help us increase the impact and value of classical music during our 2019-2020 season.
 Our goal is to inspire, delight, challenge, and unite larger and more diverse communities with our music.
 This fellowship can be tailored to the needs of your future career, and we will provide hands-on project management experience in the department(s) of your choice.